lilyatant/textual-analysis/README.md

 ## textual-analysis
 ### Analysis of tweets about Facebook/Meta

-The dataset comprises 2000 most recent tweets with the hashtag #facebook and #meta.
-Amongst others it contains these variabes: tweet text, user id, screenname, time of creation, etc

-For this project, I will address the following questions:
+Textual analysis is important for businesses to understand what the audience talk about the company, and most importantly, if they talk about it positively or negatively.
+This is a great tool to use after marketing campaigns to understand if people liked it or not.
+To practice, I use a dataset containing 2000 most recent tweets with the hashtag #facebook and #meta to address the following questions:
 1. Which words are most commonly used in the dataset?
 2. Do we find anything interesting when looking at a word cloud of the data?
 3. What are the most common sentiments in the tweets?